My Rad Kitchen

 Calories: 379kcalCarbohydrates: 15gProtein: 14gFat: 29gSaturated Fat: 14gPolyunsaturated Fat: 3gMonounsaturated Fat: 11gTrans Fat: 0.01gCholesterol: 181mgSodium: 603mgPotassium: 199mgFiber: 1gSugar: 2gVitamin A: 1086IUVitamin C: 2mgCalcium: 177mgIron: 2mg

-Keyword Breakfast, Brunch, Eggs, Lunch, Mains, Pie, Pie Crust, Quiche, Side Dish, Tart
+Keyword Breakfast, Brunch, Eggs, Lunch, Mains, Pie, Pie Crust, Quiche, Tart

 Tried this recipe?Tag us @myradkitchen or tag #MRKrecipes!